-When facial trauma occurs, University Hospitals Rainbow Babies & Children’s has a team of pediatric specialists available who have expertise in treating a range of traumatic facial injuries, from minor to severe.
+University Hospitals Rainbow Babies & Children's has a team of pediatric specialists skilled in treating a range of traumatic facial injuries, from minor to severe.

 Craniofacial trauma in children is different from traumatic injuries as adults, because it can impact growth and development.
 Our multidisciplinary team can address this developmental aspect when formulating a treatment plan to prevent long-term problems due to trauma.

 Causes of pediatric facial trauma include accidents, falls and sports-related injuries.
 Common injuries include soft-tissue injuries, facial bone fractures, maxillary fracture, and injuries to the jaw and teeth.

 The facial trauma team works hand in hand with the specialists at the UH Rainbow Trauma Center, Northern Ohio’s only Level I pediatric trauma center.
 Because of this close working relationship, we are able to provide immediate, timely care for young trauma patients.

 Our specialists provide speedy and accurate diagnosis of facial trauma through patient evaluation and imaging technology such as X-rays and computed tomography (CT) scans.

 Treatment for facial trauma will depend upon the severity of the injury.
 Many soft tissue injuries and minor fractures will not require surgery.
 However, more severe injuries and fractures many require surgery to stabilized the injury and reconstruct the injured part of the face.
 Our pediatric plastic surgeons have the skills necessary to repair damage caused by facial trauma and improve both function and appearance.

 Our pediatric plastic surgeons will consult with other UH Rainbow specialists as necessary to ensure appropriate care for every patient.
 Other pediatric specialists who may be involved in facial trauma care include:

 - Child life specialists